 Wage and Hour Laws

-Each state has its own set of wage and hour laws.
-Many also make provisions for how many hours someone can work per day and set different minimums for overtime pay, weekend pay, and overtime pay.
-Click through the articles below to learn about the general rules for wage and hour laws, as well as some state-specific information and wage and hour law legal answers.
+Each state has its own wage and hour laws.
+Many states also make provisions for how many hours someone can work per day.
+States also set different overtime pay, weekend pay, and recordkeeping rules.
+The articles below explain general federal and state wage and hour laws.

 Tipped Employees Under the FLSA